invictus-ir/Microsoft-Extractor-Suite/docs/source/functionality/UnifiedAuditLog.rst

     - Default: Now

 -MergeOutput (optional)
-    - MergeOutput is the parameter specifying if you wish to merge CSV outputs to a single file.
+    - MergeOutput is the parameter specifying if you wish to merge CSV, JSON or JSON-ELK outputs to a single file.

 -Interval (optional)
     - Interval is the parameter specifying the interval in which the logs are being gathered.
     - Default: 60 minutes

 -Output (optional)
-    - Output is the parameter specifying the CSV or JSON output type.
+    - Output is the parameter specifying the CSV, JSON or JSON-ELK output type.
+    - The JSON-ELK output type can be used to export logs in a [sof-elk](https://github.com/philhagen/sof-elk) compatible format.
     - Default: CSV

 -OutputDir (optional)